 Funding for the medical services was to be provided by The Jewish Agency.
 However, the Agency was unable to provide the funds required to ensure the health of the olim.
 The Clalit Sick Fund, which provided health services for the olim in practice, also ran into financial hardship and demanded that the Jewish Agency fund half of the costs of medical treatment.
 The deteriorating financial situation led the Clalit Sick Fund to threaten to cease providing medical care for the olim.
 The Jewish Yishuv was concerned that the presence of sick people among the olim would be used by the British government as a reason to ban immigration to Israel.

 These difficulties, and the desire to ensure mass immigration to Israel, led to the establishment of SHAREL by the Jewish National Council.
 Hadassah was asked to manage the newly established service.
-Dr. Yassky., the medical director of Hadassah in the Land of Israel, was a visionary who already anticipated the circumstances that would arise following World War II.
+Dr. Yassky, the medical director of Hadassah in the Land of Israel, was a visionary who already anticipated the circumstances that would arise following World War II.
 In his presentation to the Hadassah Council, he described the three areas of medical needs: prevention, curative treatment, and medical staff education.
 He envisaged a significant role for Hadassah in these areas and estimated that although Hadassah would not be able to solve all the problems created by the Mass Aliyah, it could put the olim on “the right path” to promoting their health.
 Furthermore, negotiations between the health department of the Jewish National Council and the British government were repeatedly failing because of mutual suspicion and political motives.
 In Dr. Yassky’s opinion, Jewish medical services should be financed by a dedicated, newly established fund and would be provided by different bodies: Clalit Sick Fund—ambulatory services, Hadassah—preventive medicine, the Jewish Agency, and the Jewish National Council—rehabilitation, and the government, Clalit Sick Fund, and Hadassah—hospitalization.
 In June 1944, Dr. Yassky submitted a 12-page document with recommendations for the development of medical services after the war.
 The plan assumed that immigration would affect many aspects of life in the Yishuv: public health, economy, politics, agriculture, industry, construction, and others.
 Under the assumption that the population in Israel after the war would be of about 600,000 people, the plan suggested the following: A. The expansion and organization of community services; B. The addition of 900 hospital beds 440 beds for patients with tuberculosis, and 600 beds for patients with chronic diseases, all funded by the government; C. The mentally ill would be cared for by the government.

 Hadassah’s plan assumed that no more than 100,000 people would immigrate to Israel each year, and therefore five years after the war, the population would reach 500,000 people.
 The olim would be in a poor mental and physical condition and would require the development of services of preventive medicine, medical insurance, nutrition, and housing, along with increased assistance from the government.
 Hadassah considered an additional source of funding based on donations collected in Israel and in the Diaspora.
 Training of medical staff would be carried out by establishing a medical faculty, expanding the Nursing School, opening institutions for continuing education of medical staff, and training of technical medical staff at the Hebrew University in collaboration with Hadassah.